-The pocket clips are extremely tight.
-Almost too tight but I’m sure with use it will loosen up a bit.
-I am very confident that this knife will not be falling out of any pockets anytime soon, unlike some pocketknives.
+The pocket clip is extremely tight.
+Almost too tight, but I’m sure with use it will loosen up a bit.
+I am very confident that this knife will not be falling out of any pockets anytime soon, unlike some pocketknives and other blades.

-Once the flipper has been engaged, the knife quickly snaps open with a satisfying “click” sound that indicates it is locked into place.
+Once the flipper has been engaged, the knife quickly snaps open with a satisfying “click” sound that indicates it is locked into place by the frame lock.

-There are a few grooves on the back of the handle that extends out onto the spine of the blade that provides a comfortable resting position for your thump.
-These are also repeated on the underside of the handle just behind the finger guard.
-Both of these provide a bit of grip when using the knife.
+There are a few grooves on the back of the handle that extend out onto the spine of the blade that provides a comfortable resting position for your thumb.

 The last thing that I like is the small lanyard hole at the end of the handle.
 Using a lanyard is a great way of keeping tools close at hand and ensuring they do not become lost.

 When I first started using the flipper system for opening the knife, it was very tight and somewhat hard to press down with just my index finger.

 But after opening and shutting it repeatedly, it got easier.
 I am not sure if this is because the mechanism loosened up slightly or I became more comfortable in its operation.